diojin/mockingjay/docs/frameworks.md

    <bean class="com.acme.AppConfig"/>
 </beans>
 ```
-In the example above, <context:annotation-config/> is required in order to enable ConfigurationClassPostProcessor and other annotation-related post processors that facilitate handling @Configuration classes.
+In the example above, <context:annotation-config /> is required in order to enable ConfigurationClassPostProcessor and other annotation-related post processors that facilitate handling @Configuration classes.

 <context:annotation-config /> 将隐式地向spring 容器注册AutowiredAnnotationBeanPostProcessor 、CommonAnnotationBeanPostProcessor 、 PersistenceAnnotationBeanPostProcessor 以及RequiredAnnotationBeanPostProcessor 这4 个BeanPostProcessor